 “Plausible deniability” is a strategy used by some insurance companies to escape their contractual duties to their policyholders that leaves little or no evidence of wrongdoing or abuse.
 It allows them to hide behind the wrongful acts of someone else that determines, on their behalf, that your claim should not be paid if and when, in fact, it should be paid.

 Let’s say that wind or hail has damaged your roof and you have consulted with a trusted roofing contractor or other roofing professional before filing your insurance claim who has confirmed the damage to your roof.
 Your professional might have decades of practical experience and training working for a century-old roofing company, spending thousands of hours per year inspecting and repairing damaged roofs exactly like yours.
-He may have worked with identical materials as those on your roof hundreds of times with countless numbers of expert repairs or replacements provided to hundreds of satisfied homeowners who had hail or wind damage identical to yours … but your insurance company decides to bring in their “expert” to look at your roof, instead.
+He may have worked with identical materials like those on your roof hundreds of times with countless numbers of expert repairs or replacements provided to hundreds of satisfied homeowners who had hail or wind damage identical to yours … but your insurance company decides to bring in their “expert” to look at your roof, instead.

-Your insurance company’s “expert” might be a licensed engineer who has never installed or supervised the installation or repair of a single roof.
+Your insurance company’s “expert” will probably be a licensed engineer who has never installed or supervised the installation or repair of a single roof.
 His specialty before becoming employed by the “engineering company” he now works for may have been geotechnical, water resources, electronics, or any other of the numerous variety of engineering specialties that have nothing at all to do with building materials.
 His brief training program provided by his company may be the only credential he has earned to be an “expert” in the area that he has been called upon to inspect for your claim — and is likely to have seen fewer storm damaged roofs in a year than your contractor has seen in a month or less.

 Many of these “engineering” companies that employ licensed engineers to provide these types of reports to insurance companies do not provide any other service.
-Writing these reports for insurance companies is their major (or, in many cases, only) source of income.
+Writing these reports for insurance companies is their major (or, in many cases, only) source of business income.
 Sometimes, as reported by the television news program “60 Minutes” (click here), the company’s managers may even change the language in the engineer’s original report to benefit an insurance company at the expense of the homeowner.
-The financial incentive (usually $1,500 to $2,500 per report) for future repeated business is what will often drive some of them to find creative ways to determine that your hail damage is not really hail damage, that structural damage is not really structural damage, and so on.
+The financial incentive (usually $1,500 to $2,500 per report) for future repeated business is what will often drive some of them to find creative ways to “help” the insurance company determine that your hail damage is not really hail damage, that structural damage is not really structural damage, and so on.

-Engineers who write reports that contain incorrect, partial, or biased information will have to justify their actions (if they can) to their respective licensing boards that monitor and enforce competency and impartiality.
+Engineers who write reports for insurance companies to use to deny claims that contain incorrect, partial, or biased information will have to justify their actions (if they can) to their respective licensing boards that monitor and enforce competency and impartiality.
 Their actions, if found to be due to incompetence or partiality, could result in sanctions up to and including fines and forfeiture of their licenses and these findings can be used by homeowners to address their denial or underpayment through the proper channels available to them … through their policies or judicial means.

 Enough enforcement actions taken against licensed engineers that participate in the practice of routinely providing insurance companies with undue “plausible deniability” used in their refusal to pay legitimate claims could effectively reduce this threat to policyholders seeking to be indemnified for their losses.

-[Note: Policyholders should also take care to ensure that the “engineer report” was actually written by a licensed engineer.
+[Note: Policyholders should also take care to ensure that the “engineer report” was actually written by a state licensed engineer.
 In some cases, these damage inspections are conducted by “consultants” and/or “home inspectors” who are not licensed engineers.
 The reports that they compose are subsequently sent to engineers to sign and affix their seal before forwarding them to an insurance company for their use.
 When you find the inevitable errors or omissions in these reports resulting from the unprofessional inspection or observation, and report them to the insurance company, be certain that the insurance company is not responding to you regarding these errors with advice from the same unlicensed consultant instead of a licensed engineer.
 I have communicated with some insurance adjusters who are not aware of the difference.]